cshookabaricia/geotopojsonquiz/README.md

 # geotopojsonquiz
 >A repository for Geog 472, Quiz 3

-<h2>Quiz 3</h2>
+<h3>Quiz 3</h3>

-The data for the final Harvey project is not available to me as of April 23rd, 2018.
-Instead, I have chosen to use the Oregon Counties 2015 data.
+Data used is Oregon Counties 2015 taken from Oregon Spatial Data Library.
 I've taken the county polygon shapefile from the data set and converted it into a .geojson, .simplified geojson, and finally a .topojson file.
-Below is a table showing the size changes from one file to the next, and after simplification.
+Below is a table showing the size changes from one file to the next.

-<H3><center>Quiz 3 Comparison Table</h3></center>
+<H4>Quiz 3 Comparison Table</h4>

   -------------------     ----------------------------